tchubaba/pausepi/README.md

 ## Configuration

-To add Pi-holes to your network, run the included Pi-hole manager from the command line:
+To enable communication between the application and your Pi-holes, you will need to provide the necessary configuration information.
+This includes the IP addresses of the Pi-holes and their corresponding API tokens.
+The API token can be retrieved from the Pi-hole's administrative dashboard by navigating to Settings > API > Show API Token.
+To configure them, run the included Pi-hole manager from the command line:

 ```shell
 php artisan pihole:manager
 ```

-This tool allows you to view and manage configured Pi-holes, as well as add, edit, or remove them.
+This tool allows you to view configured Pi-holes, as well as add, edit, or remove them.
+Note that if you ever change the Pi-hole admin password, the API Token will change as well and you will need to re-run this manager to update it.

 ## Usage